List of EastEnders characters introduced in 2019: Jags Panesar

 Jags Panesar, played by Amar Adatia, made his first appearance on 4 October 2019.
-He is the second eldest of the three Panesar brothers, the others being Kheerat (Jaz Deol) and Vinny (Shiv Jalota).
+He is the second eldest of the three Panesar brothers, the others being his older brother Kheerat (Jaz Deol) and younger brother Vinny (Shiv Jalota).
 The family is described as a British Asian family of Punjabi Sikh heritage.
 The character and Adatia's casting were announced on 21 August 2019.
 Jags is described as someone who "has always struggled in the shadow of his older brother and despite his best intentions, nothing ever seems to go to plan for try-hard Jags leaving Kheerat and the rest of the family constantly unimpressed."
 Producer Jon Sen said of the family "The Panesar family are set arrive this autumn and will bring their own unique blend of charm and chaos onto the Square.
 A British Asian family of Punjabi Sikh heritage, Kheerat, Jags and Vinny are three very different brothers who turn up in Walford looking to settle a score – however, fate quickly takes a hand and they find themselves staying for good.
 We're thrilled to be introducing this vibrant new family to Walford and to be sharing their stories."
 Of his casting, Adatia said, "My younger self would never have believed I'd be on EastEnders.
 It's pretty amazing to be part of one of the most iconic television shows alongside some of the best actors in the business.
 I really am so grateful."
 On 26 September 2020, it was announced that Adatia would be departing from his role as Jags as part of a "dark storyline".
 Adatia made his final appearance in an episode broadcast on 9 October 2020.
-The character was killed off-screen on 24 June 2021.
+The character was killed off-screen on 24 June 2021 after being attacked in prison.